ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ### Transforming DICE Evidence to a format usable for matching

 DICE Evidence appears in certificates in the TcbInfo or MultiTcbInfo extension.
-Each TcbInfo, and each entry in the MultiTcbInfo, is converted to an evidence triple using the rules in this section.
+Each TcbInfo, and each entry in the MultiTcbInfo, is converted to an `endorsed-triple-record` using the rules in this section.
-In a MultiTcbInfo each entry in the sequence is treated as independent and translated into a separate evidence object.
+In a MultiTcbInfo each entry in the sequence is treated as independent and translated into a separate Evidence object.

 The Verifier SHALL translate each field in the TcbInfo into a field in the created endorsed-triple-record